Ancastle/store-project/README.md

 # store-project
 # Go to http://Ancastle.github.io/store-project to access the project via GitHub Pages.
+(Click on the cart first)